roskart/dropwizard-jaxws/README.md

 validation on `createPerson` method. `HibernateExampleService` accesses the database through `PersonDAO`.
 Embedded H2 database is used.
 Database configuration is stored in Dropwizard config file `config.yaml`.

+* **MtomService**: WSDL first MTOM attachment example.
+WSDL is stored in `resources/META-INF/MtomService.wsdl`.
+Code is generated using `cxf-codegen-plugin` which is configured in `pom.xml`. `MtomServiceImpl` contains service implementation with MTOM enabled.

 * **AccessProtectedServiceResource**: Dropwizard RESTful service which uses `JavaFirstService` client to invoke `JavaFirstService` SOAP web service on the same host.
 User credentials are provided to access protected service.

 * **AccessWsdlFirstServiceResource**: Dropwizard RESTful service which uses `WsdlFirstService` client to invoke `WsdlFirstService` SOAP web service on the same host. `WsdlFirstClientHandler` contains client-side JAX-WS handler.

+* **AccessMtomServiceResource**: Dropwizard RESTful service which uses `MtomService` client to invoke `MtomService` SOAP web service on the same host as an example for client side MTOM support.

 * See `JaxWsExampleApplication` for examples on usage of client side JAX-WS handler and CXF interceptors.